-The Harrison Power Station CCB Landfill (Landfill) is located approximately one mile north-northeast of the Harrison Power Station (Station); a coal-fired electric generating station located near the community of Shinnston in Harrison County, West Virginia (WV).
-The Landfill is a class F Solid Waste Disposal Facility according to the WV Department of Environmental Protection (WVDEP).
+The Harrison Power Station CCB Landfill (Landfill) is located approximately one mile north-northeast of the Harrison Power Station (Station), a coal-fired electric generating station located near the community of Shinnston in Harrison County, West Virginia (WV).
+The Landfill is a Class F Solid Waste Disposal Facility according to the WV Department of Environmental Protection (WVDEP).

-Approximately 250 acres are currently permitted for landfill operations.
-Approximately 95 percent of the Coal Combustion Residuals (CCR) consists of fixated flue gas desulfurization material.
+Approximately 250 acres are currently permitted for landfill operations under WVDEP Permit No. WV0075795.
+Approximately 95 percent of the Coal Combustion Residuals (CCR) consist of fixated flue gas desulfurization material.
 Fly ash, bottom ash, and miscellaneous wastes compose the remaining five percent.
+The landfill is divided into three areas, referred to as the Lower Area, Upper Area, and Main Area.